franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 1-write_file.py

 2. Append to a file
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that appends a string at the end of a text file (UTF8) and returns the number of characters added:

 Prototype: def append_write(filename="", text=""):
-If the file doesnt exist, it should be created
+If the file doesn’t exist, it should be created
 You must use the with statement
-You dont need to manage file permission or file doesn't exist exceptions.
+You don’t need to manage file permission or file doesn't exist exceptions.
 You are not allowed to import any module guillaume@ubuntu:~/0x0B$ cat 2-main.py
 #!/usr/bin/python3